-Santa Fe County assistance programs.
+Assistance programs Santa Fe County

 - Classroom Training (CRT) - Another service offered by HELP-New Mexico is GED preparation and CRT.
 The programs are provided to improve the employment status of participants in the program.

 - National Farm Workers Job Program (NFJP)- This resource is targeted toward eligible seasonal or migrant farm workers and their dependents who may be 18 years of age and older.
 There are also English as Second Languages workshops.

 - Resume review and networking are other programs offered to help people find a job.

-While the New Mexico Low Income Home Energy Assistance Program (LIHEAP) is run by the state government, HELP NM can help people with the application progress.
-There is the standard program which helps low income Santa Fe families, and also the Crisis LIHEAP option.
-This component of the program can help you faster if you have received a disconnected utility service; if you are almost out of heating fuel or your air conditioning unit is broken, or if you have received a disconnect notice from your utility company.
-Dial 800) 283-4465 to learn more or apply for help.
+- While the New Mexico Low Income Home Energy Assistance Program (LIHEAP) is run by the state government, HELP NM can assist people with the application progress.
+There is the standard program which helps low income Santa Fe families, and also the Crisis LIHEAP option as well as AC units for seniors or the disabled.
+Locate free air conditioners for the elderly.

 Another option to turn to is the Salvation Army of Santa Fe.
-Phone number (505) 988-8054.
 This non-profit organization has a multitude of programs.
-Some of them are focused on seniors and the elderly, while others are open to low income and unemployed people.
-If you apply and are found eligible for help, you may be able to receive financial assistance for paying rent, energy bills, and medications.
-Also receive information on food pantries, clothing programs, and holidays meals and gifts.
+Some of them are focused on seniors and the elderly, while others are open to low income, homeless and unemployed people.
+The address is 525 W Alameda St, Santa Fe, NM 87501.

 Santa Fe County St. Vincent de Paul (SVDP) provides several resources.
 One is the low cost thrift store.
 The charity also help immigrants and Spanish speakers.
 Or get free bus passes, money for paying rent or electric bills or free food.

 Referrals are given from the Santa Fe Crisis Line.
 Residents can be referred to everything from food to job training programs, housing, and clinics.
 There may also be information on emergency financial aid (for rent, housing or utility/water bills) as well as referrals to long term benefits, including TANF welfare or SSI disability.
 Click here for Santa Fe crisis line referrals.

 Santa Fe County emergency funds for rent can be provided by churches, homeless centers, and the county.
 Resources are very limited, but people facing eviction can apply for a grant or loan.
 Other assistance can include security or rental deposit help, legal aid, and more.
 Continue with Santa Fe rental assistance.